Who uses Hand Therapy or Occupational Therapy?

 Generally, most insurance companies pay for occupational therapy.
 As a courtesy to you we will contact your insurance company to check on your insurance benefits before you start therapy.

 Do I need a physician's referral for therapy?

-Most insurance companies will require that you get a physician's referral for occupational therapy, which you need to bring to your first appointment.
+Most insurance companies will require that you get a physician's referral for occupational therapy (not physical therapy), which you need to bring to your first appointment.